-You must save the new IP address by typing the command series config save and pressing Enter.
+Now you must save the new IP address and restart the device.
+You can save the new IP address by typing the command series config save and pressing Enter.
 This will save the new IP address for the Router and store it in the device's flash memory.
+Next you need to restart the device.
+You can restart the Router either by unplugging the power and plugging it in again, or by typing the restart command.
 You may now disconnect the terminal emulator and access the device using the web-based management interface for configuration.
 For more thorough instructions on using the out-of-band console manager, see Chapter 7.